Biblical Theology

 “And Serug lived after he begat Nahor two hundred years, and begat sons and daughters.”

-Context:Before diving into Genesis 11:23, it’s important to understand the context.
+Context:Before diving into Genesis 11:23, it’s essential to understand the context.
 Genesis 11 describes the genealogy from Shem, one of Noah’s sons, to Abram (later known as Abraham).
 This genealogy provides a lineage of people leading up to the establishment of the nation of Israel.

 Serug’s Life:Serug was the son of Reu and the grandfather of Abraham.
 According to the genealogy in Genesis 11, Serug lived a total of 230 years.
 After Serug became the father of Nahor, he continued to live for another 200 years.
 During this time, Serug also had other sons and daughters.